emacsmirror/emacsmirror.net/index.md

 To get a new package added to the mirror add it to Melpa instead.
 That way Melpa users benefit too.

-Some packages which have been available from Melpa for a long time are not available from the Emacsmirror.
+Some packages that have been available from Melpa for a long time are not available from the Emacsmirror.
 See [these lists][not-mirror] and [these pages][stats] for the various reasons.